knocklabs/docs/pages/getting-started/quick-start.md

 Knock needs to know some minimal information about your users so that we can send notifications to them.
 At a minimum we need the users name, email address and a unique id to identify them by.

-We suggest letting Knock know whenever a new user is created, and when any of their properties change too (you'll need to keep Knock in-sync):
+We suggest letting Knock know whenever a new user is created, and when any of their properties change as you'll need to keep Knock in-sync.

 ```javascript
 const Knock = require("@knocklabs/node");